Safari Packing Suggestions

 Luggage and Weight Restrictions

-For safety and space reasons, all charter flights to remote locations have luggage weight restrictions.
+Charter / Light Air Flights: For safety and space reasons, all charter/light air flights to remote locations have luggage weight restrictions.
 Including carry-on items, camera bag and equipment, passengers are generally restricted to:

 Charter companies request you use “soft luggage” (no hard suitcases can be transported as they physically cannot fit into the aircraft), usually with maximum dimensions of 36”x12”.
-Please contact us for exact weight limits for your specific trip.
+Some companies do not allow wheeled luggage and restrict the dimensions to 10″ x 12″ x 24″.
+Please see your itinerary for exact weight limits for your specific trip.

 Suggested Packing List